Don't bug out!

 You got this!

 Make sure to check everyone in the home thoroughly with a lice comb.
 Treat only those found with head lice.
-You can comb each person with the steps below.
+You can check each person with the steps below.
 If you're not sure what you're looking at, you can reach out to your local professional for a simple head check and they can confirm for you either way.
 You can also join our Facebook group here, Head Lice Parent Support Group, where parents and lice professionals are happy to answer your questions as quick as possible.

 Combing is the most important part of completely removing head lice.
 All bugs and nits must be removed.
 Keeping up with a comb-out schedule is crucial to ensure 100% removal of lice and nits.
 You MUST have the right comb.
 Having a high quality lice comb can save you hours!
 Check out our comb recommendations here.